 John Wilkes Booth was born in Maryland in 1838 to the famous actor, Junius Brutus Booth, and his mistress, Mary Ann Holmes.
 John Wilkes’ father was named after the famous assassin of Julius Caesar, and indeed the family had a tradition of naming sons after heroes who had opposed tyrants and kings.
 Booth himself was named after the English radical politician, John Wilkes, and he had an uncle named Algernon Sidney Booth, after the Whig theorist who was executed for treason against Charles I. If resistance to tyranny was not literally in their blood, it was at least ingrained into the very souls of the Booth men.

 John Wilkes and two older brothers—Edwin and Junius Brutus, Jr.—followed their father into the world of acting.
-Edwin was the greatest thespian of the trio, exceeding even the fame of his successful father.
+Edwin was the greatest thespian of the trio, rivaling even the fame of his successful father.
 Whereas Booth père was histrionic on stage and unstable off it (being a conspicuous alcoholic), Edwin was renowned for his understated, realistic public portrayals and his gentleness of manner in private.
-John Wilkes was, in contrast, temperamental, and a mediocre actor, who was known more for his physical acting—he more than once received real wounds while participating in on-stage fights—and his superior good looks.
+John Wilkes was, in contrast, temperamental, and known more for his superior good looks and his physical acting—he more than once received real wounds while participating in on-stage fights—than for his dramatic performances (though it must be said that his portrayal of Shakespeare’s Richard III was legendary).
 He may well have also shared the alcoholism of his father, making him a temperamental and at times unsteady man.
 A letter of January 2, 1864, in which Booth describes to a friend an incidence of how his “old luck returned to hunt me down,” gives credence to this possibility:

 “And then after giving my boy my flask to keep for me, I started for a run and made the river (four miles) on foot.
 I run without a stop, all the way.
 I then found my boy had lost that treasured flask.
 I had to pay five dollars for a bare-backed horse to hunt for it.
 I returned within sight of the Fort, and judge of my dismay upon arriving to see a waggon just crushing my best friend, but I kissed him in his last moments by pressing the snow to my lips, over which he had spilled his noble blood.”

-As the war between North and South dragged on, John became ever more preoccupied with the Southern cause, and he and Edwin—already rivals for their father’s attention and as actors—became political rivals.
+As the war between North and South dragged on, John became ever more preoccupied with the Southern cause, and he and Edwin—who had been rivals for their father’s attention and then as actors—became political rivals.
 Edwin was a backer of the Northern war effort and a supporter of Abraham Lincoln; John Wilkes was a partisan of the Confederate cause and despised Lincoln.
-(In a strange twist of history, in 1864, Edwin rescued Robert Lincoln, the president’s son, from the path of a train after the young Union officer had fallen between the platform and the tracks at a Washington, D.C. station.)
 Sibling rivalry dovetailed with political differences to create a wedge between the brothers.
 Indeed, author Nora Titone sees the fraternal competition for a father’s approval and a nation’s acclaim as the primary motivating force that compelled John Wilkes eventually to kill Lincoln.
 In this interpretation, John, the inferior actor, burned with the desire to somehow outdo his brother on stage.
 Though this rivalry no doubt simmered between the brothers, it is doubtful, as Ms. Titone claims, that John turned to thoughts of kidnapping and killing Lincoln primarily in order to win fame greater than that of Edwin.
 Booth’s own writing indicates clearly that the main motivation for his conspiracy plans was an intense hatred of the American president: “Our country owed all her troubles to him,” Booth wrote in his diary after the assassination, “and God simply made me the instrument of his punishment.”

 On November 14, 1864, some sort of violent plan to seize or kill Lincoln was likely already on John Wilkes Booth’s mind.
 On that day he wrote a letter to a friend, the son of a Maryland innkeeper, about an item that Booth had inadvertently left behind with a mutual acquaintance, and which he hoped his friend could retrieve: “You know what I had to take from my carpet-bag.
 It’s not worth more than $15, but I will give him $20 rather than lose it, as it has saved my life two or three times.
 He had left the city if you would be kind enough to get it from him and send it to me.
 I will reimburse you for any outlay.
 And will never forget you.”
 This was very likely the famous Derringer pistol that Booth would bring with him to Ford’s Theater the fateful night of April 14, 1865.